 This means taking stock of all of your recurring expenses and identifying what’s a necessary expense and what’s not.

-After identifying expenses you can cut, look to see where you might be able to lower your monthly payments through negotiation.
+In addition to finding expenses you can cut, for monthly bills you might be able to lower through negotiation.
 For example, cell phone and cable bills are often negotiable.

 Do: Stay motivated